 Open SaaS is a SaaS platform architecture choice.
 It includes the following:

-There are multiple benefits to using both commerce-led or a content-led ecommerce strategy.
+There are multiple benefits to using both a commerce-led or a content-led ecommerce strategy.

-Content- and experience-led strategies using headless commerce can provide brands increased:
+Content- and experience-led strategies using headless commerce can provide brands with:

 Additionally, headless commerce opens up a world of possibilities with brands that are looking for a content-led strategy to begin with.
 There are now truly no limitations to the customizations that can occur in the digital ecommerce space.